jatin69/srijan-2018/articles/chatbots.md

 ## What is a Chatbot?

 A chatbot is a conversational interface, infused with the artificial intelligence, cognitive abilities and the power of natural language processing.
 In simple words, chatbots are computer programs that include AI components and have the ability to converse with a user via messages or speech.
 "Bots are the new apps that will fundamentally revolutionize how computing is experienced by everybody" - declared Microsoft CEO Satya Nadella in 2016, and they are considered to be one of the breakthrough technologies of 2016 and are still trending in top technologies.
-A chatbot interacts with the user for a number of purposes like customer service, providing quick assistant and information, analysing the huge amount of data and getting customer insights and feedback.
+A chatbot interacts with the user for a number of purposes like customer service, providing quick assistant and information, analyzing the huge amount of data and getting customer insights and feedback.

 ## Trends